 Getting associates up to speed has never been easier

 Remember when you were a new associate and the sense of excitement and trepidation you felt while trying to get up to speed on firm politics, operations, and general procedures?
-Remember all the questions you had and how you felt like you were constantly bothering the more seasoned attorneys for answers?
+Remember all the questions you had and how you felt like you were constantly bothering the more seasoned lawyers for answers?

 Being a new associate can be overwhelming.
 Anything that can make the onboarding process easier and more efficient is often welcomed by all stakeholders – associates and partners alike.

-In the past, newly-practicing attorneys had to contend with a steep learning curve.
+In the past, newly-practicing lawyers had to contend with a steep learning curve.
 For example, they would often have to spend hours – or even days – researching and working on contracts and other legal documents, particularly if they had never drafted one like it before.
-Learning the ropes of how to create these legal documents from scratch was especially time-consuming and painful for both new associates, who were unfamiliar with the process, and the senior attorneys, upon whom new associates relied for training and guidance.
+Learning the ropes of how to create these legal documents from scratch was especially time-consuming and painful for both new associates, who were unfamiliar with the process, and the senior lawyers, upon whom new associates relied for training and guidance.

 Realizing the significant time and financial drains associated with onboarding new associates in this way, many law firms are now turning to document automation technology to quickly get new associates up to speed.

 Document automation technology provides a quicker and easier way for lawyers at all experience levels to create high-quality contacts and other legal documents.
 Specifically, firms can use document automation software to create templates and produce new legal documents using the firm’s past work.
 This means even new associates can create and tailor legal documents to meet their specific requirements with ease.

 Tasks that previously took hours to complete can now be done in a matter of minutes.
 This allows both new associates and more seasoned lawyers to focus on other work.